grumpyjames/birding-almanac/blog/migfest-2021-part-one/migfest-2021-part-one.md

   <img
     src="wheatear-four.png"
     class="figure-img img-fluid rounded"
-    alt="Beach Wheatear"/>
+    alt="Beach Wheatear.
+Beatear?
+Beachear?"/>
   <figcaption class="figure-caption text-center">
-    Beach Wheatear
+    Beach Wheatear.
+Beatear?
+Beachear?
   </figcaption>
 </figure>

-After a bit we turn back for alternative views of Wheatears, and its into the wetlands we go.
+After a bit we turn back for alternative views of Wheatears, and it's into the wetlands we go.
 We hang back to let the group disperse a bit, and pick up _even more_ Wheatears on the edge of a stubbly field.
 Finally, we arrive at the actual wetlands and the birding density increases dramatically.